softmatterlab/SmartTrap/README.md

 — video showing the addition of the electronics (and possibly the unit testing and examples?)

 ### Testing

 ## Graphical user interface
 ### Installation
 To install the Graphical user interface (GUI) first download the files.
-It is recommended to create a separate python environment for the SmartTrap software and to use python 3.10 as well as a computer running Windows 11 and a CUDA ready graphics card.
+It is recommended to use Anaconda (<https://www.anaconda.com/>) to create a separate python environment for the SmartTrap.
+The software is tested with Python 3.13 as well as a computer running Windows 11 and a CUDA ready graphics card.
-The software makes use of several third party packages which are listed in the PackagesNeeded.txt file.
-The packages needed for YOLO are installed by running the pip install -r requirements.txt command.
+Once the environment is
+- Open a terminal in the desired environment
+- Navigate to the target folder with the downloaded files
+- Run the command: "pip install -r requirements.py" to install the required packages
+  - Optional: Install pytorch with CUDA support, check which <https://pytorch.org/get-started/locally/>

+The software needs to know which ... component si connected to which port.
+To configure this open up the windows device manager.
+Change in the config file and insert the appropriate COM ports to have the software automatically connect to the devices.
+Note that port numbers can change if for instance the computer is updated, if that happens just update the config file accordingly.

 ### Running the software
 Once the installation is complete the program is run from the command prompt with the command:

-python OT_GUI.py
+"python main.py"
+This will start the interface and open it up.

 Note this command needs to be run from the folder where the software is placed.
 ### Neural networks
 The weight of the networks needed for the automation are stored in the folder /NeuralNetworks and the weights of a pretrained network are available in the file YOLOV5Weights.pt.
 Note that other custom trained networks can be loaded directly from the user interface.
-## Firmware
-The /Firmware folder contains the cCode which runs on the microcontroller (an Aarduino Pportenta).
-To install, download the code and open the project in the Arduino IDE (https://www.arduino.cc/en/software/).
-Then, once the firmware has been uploaded onto the arduino it will automatically run when turned on.

 ## Schematics
 The /Instrument Schematics Schematicsfolder contrains the schematics of the electronics controller.